-Students do not need a bachelor’s degree in child life.
-Many child life staff have their degrees in child development, human development and family studies, psychology, etc. More information about the Child Life Council’s course recommendations can be found on the Child Life Council website.
+Students do not need a bachelor’s degree in child life, but do need to have related coursework.
+Many child life staff have their degrees in child development, human development and family studies, psychology, etc. More information about the Association of Child Life Professionals course recommendations can be found on the Association of Child Life Professionals website.

 For more information about the practicum experience, download the practicum application, which includes the Practicum Job Description and Application.

+Application is not a guarantee of acceptance.
+A limited number of students will be accepted each session.
 The number of students accepted in the practicum varies from semester to semester due to the number of applicants and supervisor availability.
-Generally, we accept 1 to 3 child life practicum students per semester.
+Generally, we accept one to three child life practicum students per semester.

-For more information about professional education in the Child Life, Education and Creative Arts Therapy Department, please call 267-426-1340 or email email@example.com.
+For more information about professional education in Child Life, Education and Creative Arts Therapy, please call 267-426-1340 or email email@example.com.